KejPi/AbracaDABra/README.md

 * TII decoding and continuous scanning (DX)
 * Audio and data services reconfiguration
 * Dynamic programme type (PTy)
-* Ensemble structure view with all technical details
+* Ensemble structure view with all technical details, upload to [FMLIST](https://www.fmlist.org)
 * Raw file dumping (optionally with XML header)
 * Audio recording
+* DAB input signal spectrum visualization
+* RF level estimation on supported devices
-* Only band III and DAB mode 1 are supported.
+* Only band III and DAB mode 1 are supported
 * Simple user-friendly interface, trying to follow DAB _Rules of implementation (<a href="https://www.etsi.org/deliver/etsi_ts/103100_103199/103176/02.04.01_60/ts_103176v020401p.pdf">TS 103 176</a>)_
 * Multiplatform (Windows, macOS and Linux)
 * Dark theme supported on all platforms
 * Localization to German, Czech and Polish (not complete)

+AbracaDABra desktop application is available for free and will remain so in the future.
+However, if you like it, you can [buy me a beer](https://www.buymeacoffee.com/kejpi) 🍺

 ## Basic mode
 <p align="center" width="100%">